 The second floor is called the Tower of Sound Waves.
 It was built in the buke-zukuri style, which was a style commonly used for military families and samurai.
 This floor contains a Buddha Hall and a shrine dedicated to Kannon, the goddess of mercy.

 The third floor follows the Chinese chan, or Japanese zen style of architecture called zenshū-butsuden-zukuri.
 This floor is called the Cupola of the Ultimate.
 The roof is topped with a phoenix ornament.

 This isn’t the original pavilion, however.
 In 1950, a novice monk burned down the pavilion.
-The original statue of Ashikaga Yoshimitsu was also destroyed in the fire.
+The fire also destroyed the original statue of Ashikaga Yoshimitsu.
 The current building is a 1955 reconstruction of the original pavilion.
 It’s doubtful, however that this much of the pavilion was covered in gold originally.

 The gardens around Kinkaku-ji temple are equally stunning.
-It’s known as a strolling garden, which becomes immediately apparent as you walk along the paths and discover new viewpoints.
+It’s a “strolling garden”, which becomes immediately apparent as you walk along the paths and discover new viewpoints.
 Strolling gardens were common during the Muromachi period.

 The Mirror Pond that the temple overlooks has ten smaller islands, like this one:

 The gardens follow a form of landscaping called borrowed scenery.
 This means that the background landscape is incorporated into the design of the garden.

 This is the White Snake Pagoda, set on a little island in the garden.

 Toward the end of the strolling trail, you can throw coin offerings into the bowl (if you can get it in) of the stone Buddha.

 While you’re here, be sure to stop into the tea house for some tea and a sweet before you leave.
 Kinkaku-ji is definitely a little slice of paradise in the middle of a bustling, crowded city.